renaldig/Using-Amazon-Bedrock/README.md

-# Bedrock-In-Action
+# Using-Amazon-Bedrock
-Repository for the code used in book Bedrock in Action.
+Repository for the code used in book Using-Amazon-Bedrock.